-This exhibition traces a persistent vein of intriguing, often disconcerting imagery over the career of renowned artist Jamie Wyeth.
-Frequently countered and even hidden by Wyeth’s fuller body of work—particularly his immensely popular coastal views, farmscapes, and other illustration work—the darker and more troubling imagery is constant.
+This exhibition traces a persistent vein of intriguing, often disconcerting imagery over the career of renowned artist Jamie Wyeth (b.
+1946).
+Frequently countered and even hidden by Wyeth’s fuller body of work—particularly his immensely popular coastal views, farmscapes, and other illustration work—the darker and more troubling imagery is constant in his oeuvre.
 Whether he is introducing curious characters or surveying strange landscapes, Wyeth is at home with uneasy subjects and a master of the unsettled mood.

 Born into the third generation of one of America’s most renowned artistic families, Jamie Wyeth grew up surrounded by creativity.
 He trained with his aunt Carolyn Wyeth in the studio of his grandfather, distinguished illustrator N. C. Wyeth.
 Like his father, American realist painter Andrew Wyeth, and grandfather before him, Jamie Wyeth splits his time between the Brandywine River Valley of Pennsylvania and Delaware and the Mid-coast of Maine.
 In these two locales Wyeth passed through many “obsessions,” as he calls his favored subjects.
 His style developed from the strict and meticulous realism of his teenage years to a more expressionistic variation, with day-glo colors, mixed media techniques, and freer brushwork today.
 A chilling thread runs through his work from the last 60 years, present but not overwhelming, and ever-evolving with his style and subjects.